garfix/nli-go/doc/remarks.md

+## 2020-11-28

+I works!
+Tokenize -> Parse -> Relationize -> Find Sorts -> Find Names -> Answer -> Generate

+I split the `find sorts` and `find names` off from the parse phase.
+This is more modular, and more powerful.
+Finding sorts and names is much easier now.
+And the only thing I was worried about, the explosion of the number of parse trees, turns out to be not a big problem at all.
+SYNTAX constraints the number of possible parse trees, even when your grammar tells you that

+> Any word can be a proper noun

+I did not even order the parse trees by some heuristic.
+The first one that has sorts that do not conflict, and that lead to names being found in the database, is used to answer the question.

+By changing this, the number of database lookups for names has reduced quite a bit.
+I don't need to do three word lookups when the name is just a single word, because I now _know_ that the name is just a single word.

+## 2020-11-26

+I removed the children from the state altogether, along with its id.
+This is more in line with the original Earley algorithm, and it is semantically more correct, because a `state` in earley should not be bound to concrete children; it's an abstracted entity.

+When the algorithm now completes a state, advanced states are now indexed in the chart (`advanced`).
+A completed state's child sequence is indexed in a separate field (`completed`).
+The extracter reads the child sequences from the `completed` field.

+===

+In "An Efficient Context-Free Parsing Algorithm", Jay Earley suggested that the completer add a pointer from the completed consequent (D, in E -> a D b) of the advanced state to the state that completed it (D -> c).
+When D is completed by multiple states, simply add multiple pointers to the completing states.

+Creating the parse trees from this representation is not straightforward, so this should have been worked out.

+===

+There are many earley implementations available from https://en.wikipedia.org/wiki/Earley_parser Some of these are probably very good.
+I doubt any of them are particulary instructive; they all require enourmous amounts of code.

+I thought about writing an article about my solution, but there is not much point in this.
+I can't compare it with other solutions, since I don't understand them.
+It would take me very much time to work this out completely.
+And I doubt that someone is interested.

+When I'm done simplifying the parser even more, I may point out its simple structure, and leave it at that.

+===

+Let's continue with the sort extractor.
+To repeat:

+- Have `proper_noun` match any word
+- This will create loads of parse trees
+- Order these by the number of proper nouns (less is better?) and / or the length of the proper nouns (longer is better?)
+- For each tree:
+    - Create relations
+    - Determine the sorts of the variables; this is now easy because all relations are known (known sorts are better)
+    - only if a sort is known, find the persons in the database, otherwise, skip the parse and mention that the person is not known
+    - stop when found

+So there are several aspects that help to determine the most likely parse tree:

+- number of proper noun groups
+- number of proper nouns per group
+- number of known sorts

 ## 2020-11-24

 I finished rewriting the parser (again!) to have it extract all parse trees.
 This was not a walk in the park!
 I had to stretch my brain for days and laying awake going though the algorithm in my mind again and again.